mwalasek/jekyll-now/references.md

 ### Technische Universität Darmstadt

 <b>Masters project in Cloud Computing (2015/2016)</b>

 <i>Estimating energy cost of Cloud services and its relation to the fairness of Cloud pricing models.</i>
 * Developing a tool for capturing performance metrics for kernel-based virtual machines (KVM) in an Infrastructure-as-a-Service environment.
 * Constructing a model of a VM’s energy consumption based on the collected metrics.

 <b>Tools:</b> Python, SciPy, KVM, Ubuntu, Eclipse, Git
 <br/><br/>

+### Envite s.c.
+(2015/2016)

+<b>Co-founder and Lead Android Developer</b>

+<i>Envite is an app for people who like to play team sports as a recreational activity.
+It accesses a database of publicly accessible sports fields in the city and lets the user find places to play and socialise with the local sporting community.</i>
+* Refactoring and redesign of an existing Android application
+* Design and implementation of new features based on APIs such as Google Cloud Messaging, Google Maps, and Facebook for Android SDK.
+* Providing task specifications and instruction material to less experienced colleagues working in a remote team (Poland-Germany).

+<b>Tools:</b> Java 7, Android Studio, Gradle, Git, JUnit, Realm, RxJava
+<br/><br/>

+### Yones UG (2012 - 2015)

+<b>CTO and Co-founder</b>

+<i>Yones is an intelligent news application for iOS, Android, and the Web.
+It enables the user to create their personal magazine aided by automatic recommendations.
+The company’s business model consists in subscriptions which give access to paid content from publishing partners.
+In Nov.
+2013 Yones acquired the German EXIST scholarship for high-tech startups.</i>
+* Development of the native Yones app for Android.
+* Development of the Web application with Apache Wicket.
+* Construction of a RESTful web service API for communication between mobile apps and the backend.

+<b>Tools:</b> Java 8, JavaScript, HTML/CSS, Eclipse, Apache Wicket, JUnit, Mockito, MySQL, SQLite, JPA/Hibernate, Ubuntu Server, Maven, SVN, Git
+<br/><br/>

 ## Certification